micmejia/bible-dump/NKJV/John/John 6.md

 But I said to you that you have seen Me and yet do not believe.

 ###### 37
-All that the Father gives Me will come to Me, and the one who comes to Me I will [^f]by no means cast out.
+All that the Father gives Me will come to Me, and the one who comes to Me I will by no means cast out.

 ###### 38
 For I have come down from heaven, not to do My own will, but the will of Him who sent Me.